atlasxomics/AtlasXbrowser_docs/docs/_build/html/_sources/ROICharacterization.rst.txt

 * The **Locating ROI** tab allows the placement of the tixels to be visualized on top of the images.
 Select any of the buttons from the figure above to observe how the tixels are overlaid on top of the tissue.

-    *Note:* One way to ensure the proper placement of the ROI is to select the **BSA** image, and ensure that the outer rows and columns of the grid align with the fluorescence as shown below.
+    *Note:* One way to ensure the proper placement of the ROI is to select the **BSA** image and ensure that the outer rows and columns of the grid align with the fluorescence as shown below.

     .. figure:: /images/ProperlyPlacedROI.png

        In this image the outer layers of tixels both horizontally and vertically align with the BSA staining, validating the placement of the ROI.

-* If the placement of the ROI must be re-done for any reason, just re-select the **Activate** button in the **Locating ROI** tab and the red rectangle can be re-adjusted.
+* If the placement of the ROI must be redone for any reason, just re-select the **Activate** button in the **Locating ROI** tab and the red rectangle can be re-adjusted.

 Activating Tixels
 ##################

 Based on the results of the adaptive thresholding and how many pixels within a tixel have been designated white, AtlasXbrowser automatically predicts which tixels are over tissue and which are not.
-In this step you can examine the image and modify any of the classifications AtlasXbrowser made.
+In this step, you can examine the image and modify any of the classifications AtlasXbrowser made.

 #.
 Select **Activate** under the **On/Off Tissue** tab on the right side of the screen.

 #.
 Tixels filled in red indicate that they are covering tissue, and clear tixels indicate they are not.
-Use any or multiple of the selection options to changes these designations.
+Use any or multiple of the selection options to change these designations.

     * **Point (flip)** Use your mouse to click on any individual tixel.
-The state of this tixel will flip from what identify formerly was, meaning on tissue sites to to off tissue and vice versa.
+The state of this tixel will flip from what identify formerly was, meaning on-tissue sites to off-tissue and vice versa.

     * **Rectangle (flip)** Click and drag on screen to make an encompassing red rectangle.
 All the tixels included within this rectangle  will have their state flipped from what it formerly was.

-    * **Rectangle (all on)** Click and drag on screen to create a rectangle which encompasses all desired tixels.
+    * **Rectangle (all on)** Click and drag on screen to create a rectangle that encompasses all desired tixels.
 Tixels in this region will all be designated as covering tissue.

-    * **Rectangle (all off)** Click and drag on screen to create a rectangle which encompasses all desired tixels.
+    * **Rectangle (all off)** Click and drag on screen to create a rectangle that encompasses all desired tixels.
 Every tixel within this region will be designated as being off tissue.

     .. figure:: /images/ClassifyingTixels.png